List of bishops and Ecumenical Patriarchs of Constantinople

-The following is a chronological list of bishops and ecumenical patriarchs of Constantinople.
+The following is a chronological list of bishops and Ecumenical Patriarchs of Constantinople.
 The historical data on the first 25 bishops is limited with modern scholars debating their authenticity.
 The Foundation of the See by Andrew the Apostle is met with similar amounts of skepticism with scholars believing it to be a later tradition.
 (Note: Andrew's legend is not attested before the mid-9th century and was not fully accepted until the mid-11th.
 The first list of bishops was allegedly written by Dorotheus of Tyre c.
 300 AD, but modern scholars have shown that this was a 9th-century forgery.
 In fact, "there is no evidence of any significant Christian community at Byzantium before Metrophanes of Byzantium...
 Had there been a pre-Constantinian Christian community in Byzantium, it would have been small and under the jurisdiction of a bishop of a neighboring region".
 Almost all early sources refer to Metrophanes as the first bishop.
 His successor Alexander is often called the first archbishop, but this title doesn't appear to have been used before the 5th century.
 The 10th-century Pseudo-Simeon, probably using an independent source, states that there were indeed bishops before Metrophanes, but only records Philadelphus of Byzantium (under Caracalla), Eugenius I of Byzantium (under Gordian III) and Rufinus of Byzantium (under Numerian).
 Either way, even if Metrophanes had predecessors (which seems unlikely), their names were not recorded.)
 The list is mostly based on the compilation made by Demetrius Kiminas, but there is no single "official" numbering of bishops.
-The official website of the patriarchate has a list of holders but gives them no numeral.
+The official website of the Ecumenical Patriarchate of Constantinople has a list of holders but gives them no numeral.
 (Note: Besides the first 25 bishops, some patriarchs like Callinicus III of Constantinople and Athanasius II of Constantinople are sometimes not counted as legitimate holders of the office.)